-The 64 Compositional Device Series is the foundation for constructing a design to deliver the full intent of the artist.
+The 64 Compositional Device Series helps an artist build a foundation for constructing a design and delivering their full intent for creating the artwork.

 This post’s introduction graphic has a primary device of One Dominant.
 The globe is the one dominant device.
 However, it contains a secondary device.
-And that is the landscape scene with the birds lifting into the foreground with a fiery sun behind them.
+And that is the landscape scene with the birds lifting into the foreground with a fiery sun behind them (more on this in the next lesson).
 This one dominant focal point lies in the center of the image.
 It should never touch the edges of the artwork.